Skip to main content

 It can become inflamed in the conditions acute pancreatitis and chronic pancreatitis, causing upper tummy pain, usually with feeling sick (nausea) and/or being sick (vomiting).
 The pain is usually in the centre of the upper part of your tummy, but can be felt on the left.
 In acute pancreatitis there is usually also a fever and you may feel very unwell in yourself.

-Cancers of the pancreas can also cause upper tummy pain, although they often don't cause any symptoms which is why they can be diagnosed late.
+Cancers of the pancreas can also cause upper tummy pain although they can cause pain elsewhere such as the back, and, unfortunately, they often don't cause any symptoms until the person is very unwell with advanced cancer.

 • Constipation.